 Grace Wood, MS, LPC.

-I completed my bachelor's degree at Southwestern University, a tiny liberal arts school.
-I completed my Master's in Counseling at the University of Kansas, which was the total opposite.
+I completed my bachelor's degree at Southwestern University in Georgetown, Texas and my Master's in Counseling at the University of Kansas.

 Our identity is also in question every time we face a big transition—a break up, a career change, a move.
 Even things that are positive, like getting married or having kids, can cause us to seriously question who we are and what we are doing with our time here.
 It can be scary.
 It can be overwhelming.
 Let’s talk about it.